john9d/ARC/README.md

 # Manually Solving The Abstraction and Reasoning Corpus (ARC)

-This is a fork from the ARC GitHub repository, attempting to manually solve 3 or more of the tasks by using Python.
-The tasks can be completed using any programming techniques.
+This is a fork from the ARC GitHub repository, attempting to manually solve 3 or more of the tasks by using a programming language.
+Any of the tasks can be completed using any programming technique.
+All the solutions solved within are completed using basic python functions and no machine learning techniques.

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*